 If you have a secured personal loan, the lender may take ownership of the property you put up for collateral.
 Even if the loan is unsecured, there will be consequences.
 The lender will likely assign a collection agency to obtain payment.
 Defaulting will also hurt your credit score.
 That will make it more challenging to obtain financing in the future.

 If you can’t make a single payment on time, you may be able to negotiate an extension.
 Before you miss a payment, talk to your lender.
 Explain the situation.
 They are more likely to work with you if you give them notice than if you simply skip several payments.

 Missed payments and defaults will also likely be subject to fees.

 Last but not least, here is our comprehensive personal loans glossary.
 It's chock full of important terms and phrases you will likely run into along the way.

 - Accrued interest.
 This is the accumulated interest you have to pay on a personal loan.

 - Annual Percentage Rate (APR).
 This represents the total cost of credit.
 The APR includes interest and fees expressed as a yearly rate.

 - Collateral.
 If you have a secured loan, the loan is secured by collateral.
-This is property you own, such as a car or house.
+This is the property you own, such as a car or house.
 If you default on a secured loan, the lender has the right to take your collateral as repayment.

 - Conversion.
 Transferring debt to another account with the same bank.

 - Cosigner.
 A cosigner serves as an additional repayment source for the primary borrower.
-A cosigner can help a borrow obtain loan terms they may have otherwise been unable to be approved for.
+A cosigner can help a borrower obtain loan terms they may have otherwise been unable to be approved for.
 If the main borrower can’t make payments, the cosigner becomes responsible for repayment.
 Enlisting a cosigner is another way a lender can assume less risk on a personal loan.